 In areas where there were severe fungal decay sections of the timbers were removed and replaced with closely matched timbers that were pre-treated with a fungicidal paste and damp proof membrane.

 The History of Dry Rot

 Originally known as Merulius Lacrymans(meaning tears of the Blackbird, as it was thought initially that the fungus and fungi were spread by blackbirds) the fungal decay we now know as Dry Rot can be dated back to the 18th century.
 However, the history of its presence in the United Kingdom still remains obscure.

-Speak To Our Dry Rot Treatment Specialists
+Get In Touch To Our Dry Rot Treatment Specialists

-If you are concerned about the possibility of a dry rot outbreak in your property, do not hesitate to give Timberwise a call on 0800 288 8660, or alternatively, you can request a survey online.
+If you are concerned about the possibility of a dry rot outbreak in your property, do not hesitate to give our team of dry rot specialists based across England, Wales and Scotland a call on 0800 288 8660, or alternatively, you can request a survey online.